Webflow sync, pageviews & more.

 4. Minimize Main-Thread Work

-5. Serve Static Assets with an Efficient Cache Policy
+5. Serve Static Assets With an Efficient Cache Policy

 6. Reduce JavaScript Execution Time

-7. Avoid Excessive DOM Size
+7. Avoid an Excessive DOM Size

 8. Minimize Critical Request Depth